nlpxucan/WizardLM/WizardCoder/README.md

 ## Comparing WizardCoder with the Closed-Source Models.

 The SOTA LLMs for code generation, such as GPT4, Claude, and Bard, are predominantly closed-source.
 Acquiring access to the APIs of these models proves challenging.
 In this study, we adopt an alternative approach by retrieving the scores for HumanEval and HumanEval+ from the [LLM-Humaneval-Benchmarks](https://github.com/my-other-github-account/llm-humaneval-benchmarks).
-Notably, all the mentioned models generate code solutions for each problem utilizing a single attempt, and the resulting pass rate percentage is reported.
+Notably, all the mentioned models generate code solutions for each problem utilizing a **single attempt**, and the resulting pass rate percentage is reported.
 Our **WizardCoder** generates answers using greedy decoding.

 🔥 The following figure shows that our **WizardCoder attains the third position in this benchmark**, surpassing Claude-Plus (59.8 vs. 53.0) and Bard (59.8 vs. 44.5).
 Notably, our model exhibits a substantially smaller size compared to these models.